Nebo15/ecto_mnesia/README.md

 ### Clustering and using Mnesia for your project

 If you use Mnesia - you either get a distributed system from day one or a single node with low availability.
 Very few people really want any of that options.
-Use it wisely.

 Specifically Mnesia it's neither an AP, nor a CP database; requires you to handle network partitions (split brains) manually; has much less documentation available compared to a more common databases (like PostgreSQL).

 Please, pick your tools wisely and think through how you would use them in production.